bioconda/bioconda-docs/source/faqs.rst

 create other environments.
 So the "mini" in Miniconda means that it's a fraction of the size of the full Anaconda installation.

+Then the conda-forge channel gained popularity.
+Miniforge was developed to quickly and easily get a conda-forge-ready conda installation.
+Then as mamba gained popularity, the Mambaforge variant was created.

+Even with those easier methods, sometimes the entire base Python installation that comes with conda/mamba was too much overhead.
+Micromamba has a single binary that is very fast to install, and is perfect for CI environments.

-So: conda is a package manager, Miniconda is the conda installer, and Anaconda is a scientific Python distribution that also includes conda.
+So: conda is a package manager, Anaconda is a scientific Python distribution that also includes conda, and the rest are other flavors of getting a conda/mamba installation.

 What's the difference between a recipe and a package?
 -----------------------------------------------------